darkjinung/projet-industriel-ecp17/State of the Art/Semantic Analysis/StateofArt_SyntacticandSemanticAnalyses.md

 Some process that help to understand efficiently a sentence:

-**Interpretation process**: maps natural language sentence to the formal language **Parser**: maps  natural language to their suntactic stucture on representation and their logical form ( uses the rules of gammar and word meanings )
+**Interpretation process**: maps natural language sentence to the formal language **Parser**: maps  natural language to their syntactic stucture on representation and their logical form ( uses the rules of gammar and word meanings )
 **Contextual interpretation** : maps the logical form to its final knowledge representation

 To accomplish the semantic and syntactic analysis , there will be common elements in any such parser :